Best Indoor TV Aerial For Freeview In 2024

 Cons

-It supports HDTV and 4K signals (as do all modern aerials), and the detachable signal booster will help with reception in SOME areas.
-Keep in mind though, the amplifier is powered via a USB cable – so you would need a USB power adapter (like those you would use to charge your phone).
+It supports HDTV and 4K signals (as do all modern aerials), and the built-in (into the cable) signal booster will help with reception in SOME areas.

 Compact and very portable with a magnetic base.